shevandrin/rqti/pkgdown/index.md

       API](articles/api_opal.html).
     - Verify if your task appears as desired.
 Make adjustments until you are satisfied.
-2. Create sections and tests based on your task files.
+2. Create sections and tests based on your exercise files.
 3. Write the test (xml) to disk according to the QTI standard and upload the test file to your learning management system.
 4. Download results data from your learning management system and